joeltg/brainfreeze/README.md

 **[Fully Homomorphic Encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption)** is this hip new thing all the cool crypto kids are talking about.
 It lets you operate on encrypted ciphertexts - so that anyone can compute the encrypted result of some function without ever knowing what the inputs really were (or even what the output really was).

-People are pretty excited about this because it promises some wild applications, like permissionless cloud computing or truly anonymous smart contracts.
+People are pretty excited about this because it promises some wild applications, like truly secure cloud computing or truly anonymous smart contracts.

 ### FHC
-**Fully Homomorphic Computing** is something I just made up to describe a fully homomorphic *programming languages*.
+**Fully Homomorphic Computing** is something I just made up to describe fully homomorphic *programming languages*.
 This is when the function that we homomorphically evaluate is the `eval` function itself.
 The input is encrypted code, and the output is the encrypted result of running that code.
 But the computer itself never actually knows what it's executing!